kushal281/hwpro1/README.md

 ## Usage

-- **Login** with any of the user ID and password or you can add yours.
+- **Login** with any of the given user ID and password or you can add yours.
 - **Add a course:** Enter a course name and a grade (0-100, digits only).
 - **Remove a course:** Click "Remove" next to a course.
 - **Logout:** Click the "Logout" button.